Peaches and Cream Muffin Tin Mini Pies

 Vanilla Cream

-- Make the Vanilla Cream first – In a small saucepan, add the egg yolk, cream, brown sugar and cornstarch.
+- In a small saucepan, add the egg yolk, cream, brown sugar and cornstarch.
 Whisk until the cornstarch and egg yolk are thoroughly incorporated.
-Turn on the heat to medium.
+Turn on the heat to medium.1 large egg yolk, 1/2 cup heavy cream, 2 tablespoons light brown sugar, 1 ½ teaspoons corn starch

-- Cook the cream until it thickens and bubbles slightly – about 3-5 minutes.
+- Cook the cream until it thickens and bubbles slightly – about 3 to 5 minutes.
 Remove the pan from the heat and add the vanilla and butter.
-Stir until the butter has melted.
+Stir until the butter has melted.1/2 teaspoon vanilla extract, 1 ½ teaspoons unsalted butter

 Pie Crust

-- Note -The butter needs to be cold.
+- The butter needs to be cold.
 Before you begin making the dough, cut the butter into cubes and place in the freezer for about 10 to 15 minutes ahead of time.

 - In a medium mixing bowl, whisk together the flour, sugar, and salt.
-Add the butter cubes to the flour and press the butter cubes into small flat, flaky discs (about the size of a nickel) – making sure they are all coated with flour.
+Add the butter cubes to the flour and press the butter cubes into small flat, flaky discs (about the size of a nickel) – making sure they are all coated with flour.1 cup all-purpose flour, 1 tablespoon light brown sugar, 1/2 teaspoon salt, 6 tablespoons unsalted butter, cold and cut into cubes

 - Fill a small liquid measuring cup with ice water – as long as you have at least 1/2 cup of water.
 Make a well in the center of the flour and add the vinegar and 2 tablespoons of ice water to the well.
 Using a fork or spatula, stir the flour around the water, and continue to add water 1 tablespoon at a time until you start to get larger clumps of dough.
 To check if you have added enough water, grab some of the dough in your hand and squeeze it.
 If it sticks together without crumbling apart, you have added enough water.
 If it still crumbles apart, add another tablespoon of water, and check again.
 Note – The dough is supposed to be rough and not overly moist.
 Adding too much water will likely result in a tough dough.
 So will overmixing the dough.
-Work the dough gently when mixing in the water.
+Work the dough gently when mixing in the water.2 to 4 tablespoons ice water, 1/4 teaspoon apple cider vinegar

 - Note – Weather and humidity can impact how much water you need to bring the dough together.
 You may find that you need more water than the recipe states.